Incarceration in the United States: Employment

-While Pager's study is greatly informative, it does lack some valuable information.
+While Pager's study is highly informative, it lacks some valuable information.
 Pager only studied white and Black men, which leaves out women and people of other races.
-It also fails to account for the fact that applying for jobs has largely shifted from applying in person to applying over the Internet.
+It also fails to account for the shift from in-person to online job applications.
 A study conducted at Arizona State University in 2014 accounts for this missing information.
-This study was set up similarly to the Pager study, but with the addition of female job applicants, Hispanic job applicants, and online job applications.
+This study was set up similarly to the Pager study, with the addition of female and Hispanic job applicants and online job applications.
 Men and women of white, Black, and Hispanic ethnicities account for 92% of the U.S. prison population.

 The Arizona State University study also found that incarceration decreased employment opportunities.
-The findings indicated that the presence of a criminal record reduced callbacks by approximately 50%.
+The findings indicated that having a criminal record reduced callbacks by approximately 50%.
 Hispanic women with a prison record fared most favorably in receiving a phone call back from potential employers, while African American women had modest results, and white women received the poorest results, having the lowest probability of receiving a phone call from a potential employer.

 For men with a criminal record, white men fared most favorably, being 125% more likely to receive a call back from an employer than black men, and 18% more likely than Hispanic men.
 Males with a prison record were less likely than males without a prison record to receive a callback.
 However, the effects of incarceration on male applicants applying online were nearly nonexistent.
 In fact, the study found that "there was no effect of race/ethnicity, prison record, or community college [education] on men's success in advancing through the [online] hiring process".
-The Arizona State University study also had results that contradicted Pager's study.
+The Arizona State University study also produced results that contradicted Pager's.

-Effects of other types of incarceration, such as shorter stays in local county jails, can also affect employment at both the individual and macro level.
+Effects of other types of incarceration, such as shorter stays in local county jails, can also affect employment at both the individual and macro levels.
 At the community level, for example, jail incarceration has been found to diminish local labor markets, especially in areas with relatively high proportions of Black residents.